Human resources officer

-As an human resources (HR) officer, your aim is to ensure that the organisation you work for can meet its objectives by having the right workforce in place
+As a human resources (HR) officer, your aim is to ensure that the organisation you work for can meet its objectives by having the right workforce in place

 You'll achieve this by selectively hiring people with the right skills and experience.

-You may help provide training and development opportunities for employees, and guidance around issues such as performance and progression, and disciplinary measures where they arise.
+You will be involved in the whole employee lifecycle, from when they apply for a job to when they leave the organisation.
+You may also help provide training and development opportunities for employees, and guidance around issues such as performance and progression, and disciplinary measures where they arise.

 Types of human resources work

-HR officers are involved in a range of activities whatever the size or type of business.
+HR officers can be involved in a range of activities.
 These cover areas such as:

 It's possible to work in either a generalist role, covering the full range of HR work, or to specialise in a particular area.